harness/developer-hub/docs/service-reliability-management/monitored-service/monitored-service-metric-threshold.md

 <docimage path={require('./static/monitored-service-ignore-threshold.png')} />

-### Fail-Fast Thresholds
+### Fail-Fast Threshold

 You can select the type of events for which you want to set thresholds.
-Any metric that matches the selected rules will be marked as anomalous and cause the pipeline to fail.
+Any metric that breaches the rule will be marked as anomalous.

 To set Fail-Fast Thresholds rule: